JaneliaSciComp/janelia-unity-toolkit/org.janelia.collision-handling/README.md

 This base class updates the rotation and translation of a `GameObject`'s `Transform` using `Janelia.KinematicCollisionHandler` to prevent collisions, and logs the motion with `Janelia.Logger` from [org.janelia.logging](https://github.com/JaneliaSciComp/janelia-unity-toolkit/tree/master/org.janelia.logging).
 A subclass of this base class must have an object conforming to the `Janelia.KinematicSubject.IKinematicUpdater` interface to provide the rotation and translation at each frame.
 The motion data in the log can be read and played back by the base class, using command-line options for the application.

+Optionally, this class can support a limit to the motion, a spherical boundary past which the `GameObject` cannot move.
+When the `GameObject` hits this limiting boundary it slides along the spherical surface.
+This limit take effect if the `limitDistance` field is greater than zero (the default).
+The `limitCenter` field specifies the center of the sphere.
+These fields are passed to the `Janelia.KinematicCollisionHandler` when execution starts.

 This class also adds user interface for the [org.janelia.logging](https://github.com/JaneliaSciComp/janelia-unity-toolkit/tree/master/org.janelia.logging) launcher script, using the `Janelia.Logger.AddLauncherRadioButtonPlugin` function.

 ### Janelia.ExampleKinematicSubject